pjotrp/bioruby-exominer/README.md

 [![Build Status](https://secure.travis-ci.org/pjotrp/bioruby-exominer.png)](http://travis-ci.org/pjotrp/bioruby-exominer)

-Exominer helps build a list of genes that may be used for building a targeted exome design for sequencing.
-The inputs are a list of Pubmed IDs with text files (PDF, HTML, Word, Excel have to be exported to plain text first).
+Exominer helps build a list of genes from publications.

+Such a gene list may be used for identifying candidate genes connected to a specific disease, but also may be used to compile a targeted exome design for sequencing.

+The inputs for Exominer are a list of Pubmed IDs with text files (PDF, HTML, Word, Excel have to be exported to plain text first).
 Exominer harvests gene names from these documents using a default symbol list with aliases.
 Ideally, all texts only contain HUGO symbols, the over 30K standardized gene names by the HUGO Gene Nomenclature Committee (HGNC).
-Exominer does that, but it also mines for the 12 odd million symbols and aliases that are known through NCBI.
+Exominer also mines for the 12 odd million symbols and aliases that are known through NCBI.

-All matches are written with their sources, symbol frequencies, year, and user provided keywords and impact scores and written out.
+All matches are written with their sources, symbol frequencies, publication year, and user provided keywords and impact scores and written out.

 Exominer also exports to RDF, so that the gene symbols can be stored into a triple-store and link out to Bio2rdf resources.
-The latter allows harvesting pathways.
+The latter allows harvesting of pathways.

 Every RDF export contains full information on the origin of symbols.
 Over time designs can be compared against each other and a historical